philoubet/edges/README.md

 [![PyPI version](https://badge.fury.io/py/edges.svg)](https://badge.fury.io/py/csc-brightway)

-``edges`` is a Python Library for Contextual Impact Assessment in Life Cycle Analysis (LCA) for the ``brightway2`` LCA framework.
+``edges`` is a Python Library for exchange-based Impact Assessment in Life Cycle Analysis (LCA) for the ``brightway2`` LCA framework.

 The *edges* Python library introduces an innovative approach to the application of characterization factors during the impact assessment phase of Life Cycle Assessment (LCA).
-Unlike traditional impact assessment methods that apply characterization factors to *nodes* (e.g., *nodes* like `Carbon dioxide, fossil` in the ``brightway2`` ecosystem, which is assigned a Global Warming Potential (GWP) factor of 1), ``edges`` applies these factors directly to *edges* between *nodes*.
-To do this, ``edges`` injects off-diagonal values in the *characterization matrix*, of which the value is determined by the context of the edge.
+Unlike traditional impact assessment methods that apply characterization factors to *nodes* (e.g., processes like `Carbon dioxide, fossil` in the ``brightway2`` ecosystem, often assigned a Global Warming Potential (GWP) factor of 1), ``edges`` applies these factors directly to *edges* between *nodes* (or exchanges between processes).
+To do this, ``edges`` introduces specific values in the *characterization matrix*, determined by the context of the edge/exchange.

-*Edges* represent the relationships or exchanges between *nodes*, allowing ``edges`` to leverage contextual information such as the attributes of both suppliers and consumers.
+*Edges* represent the relationships or exchanges between *nodes*, allowing ``edges`` to leverage contextual information such as the attributes of both suppliers and consumers (e.g., location, ISIC classification, amount exchanged, etc.).
 This approach enables a more nuanced and flexible characterization of impacts, incorporating additional parameters such as the geographic location of the consumer or the magnitude of the exchanged flow.
-For instance, the library can adjust the characterization factor based on the location of the consumer or scale it relative to the amount exchanged, offering a more context-sensitive impact assessment framework.

 ## Features

-- **Country-specific characterization factors** for water-related impacts.
+- **Country-specific characterization factors** for water- and metals-related use.
 - **Seamless integration** with the Brightway LCA framework.
-- Implements national and sub-national characterization factors of the **AWARE method 1.2c**.
+- Implements national and sub-national characterization factors of:
+  - the **AWARE method 1.2c**,
+  - the **GeoPolRisk 2024** method.
 - Future updates will include additional impact categories.

 ## Installation